risha-99/Ai-easy-tax/README.md

-# Easy Tax - AI-Powered Tax Calculator (https://simple-tax.vercel.app/)
+# Easy Tax - AI-Powered Tax Calculator
+Go and calculate your tax [tax](https://simple-tax.vercel.app/) for more details.

 A modern, intelligent tax calculator that leverages artificial intelligence to help you navigate your tax calculations with ease.
 Built with Next.js 15.3.0 and powered by advanced AI models.